karlgluck/tcltools/README.md

 Can have other descriptions in it, or functionality descriptions.

 ###`it "performs some function" { <code> }`
 A description of some functionality that is being performed.
 Contains expectations.
-This is evaluated in the context of a `@describe`
+This is evaluated in the context of an `@describe`

 ###`beforeEach { <code> }`
 Evaluates some code before every "it" in an @describe block